placrosse/kodo/docs/source/hacking_kodo.rst

     }

-Then this file should be called ``smart.hpp`` as described in :ref:`files_and_classes`.
+Then this file should be called ``smart.hpp`` (as described in :ref:`files_and_classes`).
 In addition to this the file should be placed in the ``src/kodo/object/smart.hpp`` directory.
 Similarly the corresponding test file ``test_smart.cpp`` should be placed in ``test/src/object/test_smart.cpp``.

 The general rule is that namespaces are represented by a directory in the filesystem.
-This means if you see a class in a namespace you know which folder the corresponding source files should be in.
+This means if you see a class in a namespace you know which directory the corresponding source files should be in.